pksatyam777/React-Youtube-App/README.md

 # It's Youtube React App 🥳🙌</br>

 Find Output of the project Here 👉 https://pksatyam777.github.io/React-Youtube-App/ 🔥 </br>
+Note: This is a youtube api based project , so for privacy purposes api key is restricted to use only in github.com , if you want to use this project on your localhost:3000 then replace my api key with your own.</br>

 Screenshot of the App below: </br>